joembedded/JesFs/README.md

 I decided to create my own one.
 “Robustness”, “Security” and “Small Footprint” were my design constraints.

-JesFs was designed for use in the “Real World”.
-For use with standard Serial NOR-Flash memories, like the M25R-Series, used on TI’s CC1310-Launchpad , which is available up to 16 MB, or even more…
+JesFs was designed for use in the “Real World” and for use with standard Serial NOR-Flash memories, like the M25R-Series, used on nRF52840-DK and the CC13xx/CC26xx Launchpads, which is available up to 16 MB, or even more…

 Some Basics about JesFs: